SetelDoc Dermatology Deep Dive

 - Severe Burns/Trauma

-- Prednisolone: 1mg/kg/day for 1 week to dampen the scarring inflammatory response.
+- Oral Prednisolone: 1mg/kg/day for 1 week (dampens scarring inflammatory response).